joshgriffith/DataLink/README.md

  - *Routing:* Map types to providers such as ORMs, external services, caches or any other IQueryable source.
  - *Filtering:* Secure your data with composable query filters to modify IQueryables or expression trees.
  - *Interception:* Hook any part of the query pipeline with rule-based interceptors.
- - *Polymorphism:* Full support for interfaces / polymorphism for all operations, even if the underlying provider lacks support.
+ - *Polymorphism:* Full support for interfaces / type coercion for all operations.
- - *Transactions:* Internal changetracking offers a performant option for changesets that can be committed atomically.
+ - *Transactions:* Internal changetracking offers performant handling for atomic units of work.
  - *Aggregation:* Seamlessly query multiple data sources in parallel; the results are automatically aggregated.

 ## Examples